Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Relation to previous works

-is a quasitrigular Hopf algebra isomorphic to the one defined in Def.
+If the boundary $\partial P=B$ has a single component, then its objects part determines a Hopf cocategory $\C_q(G^B)$ localized on $B$.
+This object $\C_q(G^B)$ serves as the categorification of the degrees-of-freedom in Chern-Simons theory, in the sense that $\C_q(G^B)$ are given by measureable sheaves of modules over the quasitrigular Hopf algebra $\C_q(G^B)$, which is isomorphic to the one defined in Def.
 12 of \cite{Alekseev:1994au}.
 It is also not hard to see that the *-operation $-^{*_1}$ descends to the orientation reversal *-operation on $C_q(G)$ as defined in \cite{Alekseev:1994pa}.